mitre-ace-direct/ace-direct/README.md

     $
     ```

 1. **Edit all values in `~/ace-direct/dat/config.json` to match your environment**.
 Many of the default values will work as is for a default ACE Direct installation.
 View `~/ace-direct/dat/parameter_desc.json` for a description of each configuration variable.
+Change the `<SOMEUSER>` value to your ACE Direct home user account, e.g., `ec2-user` .
 1. Ensure SSH access to external libraries.
 This will avoid very long build times.
 Edit your `~/.gitconfig` file to make sure it has this entry:

     ```bash